What is Railway Sleeper?

 Advantages of cast-iron sleepers

-4. The manufacturing process of cast iron sleepers are comparatively easy.
+4. The manufacturing process of cast iron sleepers is comparatively easy.

-5. Maintains work for this type of sleepers is minimum and easy.
-Therefore, less-skilled labour required.
+5. Maintaining work for this type of sleeper is minimum and easy.
+Therefore, less-skilled labor is required.

 6. It provides good longitudinal as well as lateral resistance.